+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 The financial objective of the product is to achieve a superior risk-adjusted performance over the medium to long term through security selection and tactical asset allocation.